benjaminjorq/openweather-etl-pipeline/README.md

 **3. How is pipeline idempotency guaranteed?**

-Idempotency is guaranteed through a layered approach:
+Idempotency is implemented through a layered approach:

 - **Bronze Layer:** Raw data is stored immutably, incorporating ingestion timestamps to ensure full traceability and prevent overwrites.
 - **Silver Layer:** Potential duplicates are removed in-memory using `drop_duplicates`, ensuring dataset-level consistency before loading.
-- **Gold Layer:** Idempotency is strictly enforced at the database level.
-The PostgreSQL fact table defines a composite `UNIQUE (location_id, time_id)` constraint, and data insertion is performed using `ON CONFLICT DO NOTHING`, preventing duplicates and ensuring consistency across multiple pipeline executions.
+- **Gold Layer:** Idempotency is reinforced by truncating the staging table on each execution (TRUNCATE), ensuring a clean state.
+In addition, UNIQUE (location_id, time_id) constraints together with ON CONFLICT DO NOTHING are applied in both dimension and fact tables, preventing duplicate records in case of multiple pipeline executions.

 **4. Why orchestrate with Airflow instead of CRON scripts?**